This might sound a little foreign to you, but it's not wrong to feel angry. It does matter, though, how you respond or react to it.

 Joseph wrote: If you are able to turn your anger into passion, you can use it for good.

-It’s not wrong to feel angry or out of control.
+It's not wrong to feel angry.
 Taking all that powerful energy and working to find solutions, help, and healing with things you see as being wrong can be very beneficial to your own peace of mind, and the betterment of the world around you.
 Be the brave and courageous one who decides to stand up and make a positive difference.
 Let anger work for you, and it will soon affect others in a very positive way.